 Configuring Code Annotations is a pretty simple affair.
 Here is an example showing all options:

 The file or directory to be searched for annotations.
 If a directory, it will be searched recursively.
-This can be
+This can be overridden with the

---source_path command line option.
+--source_pathcommand line option.

 The directory where the YAML report file will be written.
 If it does not exist, it will be created.